 Those research grants administered by the Royal Anthropological Institute are advertised regularly in Anthropology Today the Institute's bi-monthly journal.

 The Emslie Horniman Fund was established in 1944 to 'promote the study of the growth of civilisations, habits and customs, religious and physical characteristics of the non-European peoples and of prehistoric and non-industrial man in Europe'.
-It therefore includes anthropological research in its widest sense, including ethnography and all branches of human and social science relating to the physical and natural development of 'people in society'.
+It therefore includes anthropological research in its widest sense.

 The aim of the awards, which are jointly funded by the Association of Social Anthropologists (ASA) and the RAI, is to help young scholars in social anthropology who are handicapped by lack of funds to work towards the completion of research upon which they have already embarked.